Holy Thursday, 7:00pm

 8:30 AM, 11:00 AM & 6:00 PM

 Our Lady of Perpetual Help – Wednesday

 SACRAMENT OF RECONCILIATION (CONFESSIONS)

 Before Daily Mass

 We are currently running a Campaign which we are calling our PAVING OUR WAY TOGETHER CAMPAIGN in order to redo and replace our Parking Lot and the roofs on five of the church buildings.
 Our goal is to raise $550,000 through pledges that can be paid off over a three year period.
 We have a Tree of Life Memorial in the church for those who wish to remember loved ones (living and/or deceased) through a leaf on the tree.
-We currently have raised approximately $488,000 in pledges and contributions.
-Call the parish office (627-2710) to find out how you can be a part of this special endeavor which will insure our future and help us continue to be that wonderful and visible presence of Jesus Christ in our midst.
+We have raised approximately $543,550 in pledges and contributions.
+We need approximately $6,450 to reach our goal.
+Please call the parish office (627-2710) to find out how you can be a part of this special endeavor which will insure our future and help us continue to be that wonderful and visible presence of Jesus Christ in our midst.